 It is February.
-Windy and below minus 30 degrees Celsius.
-We travel with two snow-scooters over the frozen fiords.
-We bring rifles in case we encounter a polar bear on our way over the frozen fiords.
+Windy and around -30 °C. We travel with two snow-scooters over the frozen fiords and .bring rifles in case we encounter a polar bear.
 We wear special polar suits including protection glasses.
-The sun is not up at this time of year, so everything is dark with a shimmer of light.
+In the middle of the polar winter, the sun is never up, but nevertheless there is a shimmer of light in the horizon.
 I have no idea about the direction we are taking and have to trust the local driver.
-In this hostile environment, it only takes one wrong turn and we will never be seen again.
+In this hostile environment, all it takes is one wrong turn and we will never be seen again.

 We leave Qaanaaq at 7am and arrive in Siorapaluk a couple of hours later.
-With me is an assistant nurse, who also doubles as interpreter, and we do as much as we possibly can in a very long day.
-I see all the children.
-Vaccinations are brought up to date.
+With me is an assistant nurse, who also doubles as interpreter, and the plan is to work as we possibly can in one very long day before returning.
+I see all the children and vaccinations are brought up to date.
 Dental status is checked.
-In fact I end up seeing most of the inhabitants and those not on the list turn up queuing at the door once the rumor had spread of our arrival.
+In fact I end up seeing most of the inhabitants and those not on the list, turn up queuing at the door once the rumor had spread of our arrival.

 A tragedy struck this remote community in 2013: An old man died, presumably of food poisoning.
-What no one knew at the time of his death, he did indeed die from botulism, from the traditional meal kiviak (in brief: a seal stuffed with birds, then left to rot).
-At his funeral, several of the guests ate from this meal, and subsequently his 46-year old daughter died and five additional guests were seriously ill.
-A case report was later published in a forensic science journal.
+What no one knew at the time of his death, he did indeed die from botulism, from the traditional meal kiviak.
+At his funeral, several of the guests ate from this sane meal, and subsequently his 46-year old daughter died and five additional guests were seriously ill.
+A case report on this event was later published in a forensic science journal.

 A 25-year old Japanese man happened to pass by this place 40 years ago in search for extreme wilderness.
 He never left, and founded a family there.
-His reputation as a hunter is widespread.
-I was looking to buy a polar fox and went to his storage facility in the basement of his house.
+His reputation as a hunter is widespread and as I was looking to buy a polar fox fur, I went to see him at his storage facility in the basement of his house.
 He immediately apologized, he did have polar foxes, however they were brown and not white.
 The white were sold out as confirmation season was approaching.